Continue reading on DataGuidance with:

 7.6.
 Data breach notification

-There are no provisions concerning data breach.
+There are no provisions concerning data breaches.

 7.7.
 Data retention

-According to the Law, data controllers must delete data upon request from the data subject if the data is incomplete, false, ambiguous, or outdated, withinn 30 days from the receipt of such request.
+According to the Law, data controllers must delete data upon request from the data subject if the data is incomplete, false, ambiguous, or outdated, within 30 days from the receipt of such request.
 See sections on the rights to rectification and erasure below.

 7.8.
 Children's data